-All surgery carries a risk.
-This could be due to operations being incorrectly performed, surgical mistakes being made or an underlying complication being aggravated by the surgery.
+All surgery carries a risk of error.
+This could be due to operations being incorrectly performed, surgical errors being made or an underlying complication being aggravated by the surgery.

 Surgical mistake claims are guided by the court's Clinical Negligence Pre-action Protocol which sets out a code of good practice which parties should follow when litigation might be a possibility.

-If you are able to show that your treatment fell below a reasonable standard, and that this caused you harm, you will be entitled to claim compensation for:
+If you are able to show that your treatment fell below a reasonable standard, and that this caused you harm, you will be entitled to claim surgical errors compensation for:

 - General damages - this includes an award for pain and suffering and loss of amenity i.e. loss of value to life and enjoying the things you once enjoyed doing.